 The Southern Resident Community of Killer Whales is listed federally as an endangered species.
+In 2001, COSEWIC listed Southern Residents as endangered, known in Canada as a Species At Risk.
 In May 2001, an Endangered Species petition was submitted to the U. S. National Marine Fisheries Service (NMFS) to get the Southern Resident Community listed in the United States.
 In the summer of 2002, NMFS rejected this proposal, instead listing them as depleted under the Marine Mammal Protection Act.
 In early 2005, NMFS proposed a threatened designation.
 In November, 2005, NMFS listed the Southern Resident Community as an endangered species under the Endangered Species Act.
-This went into effect in Februray, 2006.
+This went into effect in February, 2006.

 In 2001 Canada listed the Southern Resident Community as "endangered."
 Pollution, dwindling salmon stocks, and high vessel traffic around the whales were cited as reasons for the listing.
 The fact that the population of J, K and L pods has not exhibited sustained growth in the last 25 years also concerns researchers.

 Worldwide, there is no available count of how many wild orcas exist.
 They are found in every ocean of the world, with the greatest concentrations in the colder waters of the Antarctic, Pacific Northwest, and around Iceland and Norway.

 Environmental education may be the strongest ally the orcas have.
 It is only through an understanding of the whales' needs for habitat and food resources that we can develop the conservation policies which will ensure their survival.
 The Whale Museum hosts exhibits and sponsors educational and stewardship programs on behalf of the orcas.